 My relationship with early mornings has been interesting to say the least.
 I never liked waking up early to go to school but that changed when I joined boarding school in 8th grade.
-We had morning physical training at sharp 6 AM and slowly I got used to it — in reality my seniors made it much easier for me because punishment was imminent for being even a minute late.
+We had morning physical training at sharp 6 AM and slowly I got used to it — in reality, my seniors made it much easier for me because the punishment was imminent for being even a minute late.

 Discipline isn’t really in the dictionary of college students, especially freshman.
 By the time I graduated, I woke up just a few mins before my earliest class, whether that was 9, 10 or 11 am.
-Things changed, now I would pick classes with the latest start time, completely opposite of the early 8 AM’s I was excited about in first semester!
+Things changed, now I would pick classes with the latest start time, completely opposite of the early 8am’s I was excited about in the first semester!
 The compound effect of daily habits.
 There is a quote I read, “Those who don’t move, don’t notice their chains.”
-I wasn’t realizing that every single day I lacked discipline to have a proper morning routine, I was deepening the bad habits that were getting compounded.
+I wasn’t realizing that every single day I lacked the discipline to have a proper morning routine, I was deepening the bad habits that were getting compounded.

 The big lesson for me was that once we are sincere about something and have a strong sense of WHY we do what we do, we find a way.
-Obstacles are things we see when we are not sincere about something, when we are not committed about something.
+Obstacles are things we see when we are not sincere about something, when we are not committed to something.

-Few months ago I did the Walk the Dragon program with Swami Ji.
+A few months ago I did the Walk the Dragon program with Swami Ji.
 In one of the readings by Cal Newport, the main takeaway was to take time out for “deep work”.
 And no better time than mornings.
 It’s something I have been meditating on lately and in the process of building a good morning routine for deep work, for thinking about my WHY, my values, my priorities.

 The benefits of early mornings are endless.
 It’s one habit that positively impacts almost every area of our lives.
-Few years ago I read a book called “Daily Rituals: How Artists Work” where the author Mason Currey shares daily rituals of over 300 great creative artists in human history and the common thing was that all of them woke up early before sunrise.
+A few years ago I read a book called “Daily Rituals: How Artists Work” where the author Mason Currey shares daily rituals of over 300 great creative artists in human history and the common thing was that all of them woke up early before sunrise.